Lattice-Automation/seqviz/README.md

 #### `highlights (=[])`

-Ranges of the sequence to highlight.
+Ranges of sequence to highlight.
 A default color from `colors` is used if none is provided.

 ```js
 highlights = [